honeymoon_bridge.jpg

 How long is it into camp?

 A 4.5-mile carriage road leads in to the Main Camp.
 It is a one mile walk to the historic farm.
-It is generally a 1.5-2.5 hour walk, cross-country ski, or snowshoe or a 30 minute to one hour bike ride in.
+It is generally a 1.5-2.5 hour walk, cross-country ski, or snowshoe or a 30 minute to 1 hour bike ride in.
 It is a little quicker on the way out, as there’s more downhill!

 What are the trail / road conditions?